 Since $0<\gamma <1$, \citep[Lemma 6.2]{kinnunen2001regularity} yields the existence of $\bar{\lambda}=\bar{\lambda}(\gamma)>0$ such that

-which is a contradiction. \end{proof} We can now address the positivity assertion of Theorem \ref{thm:var_general}. \begin{proof}[Final part of the proof of Theorem \ref{thm:var_general}] \begin{enumerate}[label=\textbf{\textsc{Step \arabic*:}}, fullwidth] \item We show the positivity of non-negative extremal function.
+which is a contradiction. \end{proof} We can now address the positivity assertion of Theorem \ref{thm:var_general}. \begin{proof}[Final part of the proof of Theorem \ref{thm:var_general}] \begin{enumerate}[label=\textbf{\textsc{Step \arabic*:}}, fullwidth] \item We show the positivity of non-negative extremal functions.
 From the continuity of $u$, the set $A = \{x\colon u(x)=0\}$ is closed.
-By contradiction, suppose that $A$ is non empty, by Lemma \ref{lemma:strict_positive} if follows that $A$ is also open.
+By contradiction, suppose that $A$ is non-empty.
+By Lemma \ref{lemma:strict_positive}, it follows that $A$ is also open.
 Since $X$ is connected, it follows that $A = X$ and therefore $u\equiv 0$.
-This however contradicts the fact that $\|u\|_2 =1$. \end{enumerate} \end{proof} Finally we address the proof of Corollary \ref{corollary:var_log_transform}. \begin{proof}[Proof of Corollary \ref{corollary:var_log_transform}] Let $\phi(t)=\log t,t>0$ and $u$ be an arbitrary non-negative extremal function of variational problem \eqref{eq:var_pbm_general}.
+This however contradicts the fact that $\|u\|_2 =1$. \end{enumerate} \end{proof} Finally we address the proof of Corollary \ref{corollary:var_log_transform}. \begin{proof}[Proof of Corollary \ref{corollary:var_log_transform}] Let $\phi(t)=\log t,t>0$ and $u$ be an arbitrary non-negative extremal function of the variational problem \eqref{eq:var_pbm_general}.
 By Theorem \ref{thm:var_general}, we know that $0<c\leq u \leq C$ for some some positive constants $c$ and $C$ and that $u$ is Lipschitz.
-Since $\phi$ is $C^2$-function with bounded first and second derivative on $[c,C]$, it follows by chain rule that $v:=\phi(u)$ is Lipschitz, $v$ is in $D(\Delta)$ and
+Since $\phi$ is a $C^2$-function with bounded first and second derivatives on $[c,C]$, it follows by the chain rule that $v:=\phi(u)$ is Lipschitz, $v$ is in $D(\Delta)$ and